teunispolak/notenote.link/_notes/IT - dblatex Homebrew formula.md

+---
+title: dblatex Homebrew formula
+season: summer
+toc: false
+category: IT
+tags: IT
+---
 #### Background
-Homebrew has no formual to install dblatex, which is one of the dependencies for MTF Mapper.
+Homebrew has no formula to install dblatex, which is one of the dependencies for MTF Mapper.

 The homebrew site [^2] describes a generic workflow to create formula.
 I used the steps in [^1].